JakobSteixner/DemoSLEI_Steixner/README.md

 conventions will require adjusting the mayapy-scripts since they currently grab nodes by name.

-The input file is expected to be a text file with one German sentence and its translation into sign language glosses together in a line, separated with a TAB.
+The input file is expected to be a text file with each German sentence and its translation into sign language glosses sharing a line, separated with a TAB.
 Note that in the current implementation, the modified scenes are stored in the package's subdirectory `corrected_scenes` irrespective of their origin!